Skip to main content

 In 1994, the school was incorporated as a non-profit organization and rebranded as Evergreen School with a nine-member Board of Trustees led by President Mary Jane Lagomarchino.
 Evergreen had two locations at that time, including one in Temple Emanuel on Connecticut Avenue in Kensington.

-Lydia Moser served as Head of School from 1995 to 2002, and in 2002, Evergreen relocated to its current location at the historic Hughes Methodist Church.
-Marcia Jacques took over as Head from 2002 to 2010, and our current Head of School, John DeMarchi, began his tenure in 2011.
+Lydia Moser served as Head of School from 1995 to 2002, and in 2002, Evergreen relocated to its location at the historic Hughes Methodist Church.
+Marcia Jacques served as Head from 2002 to 2010, and our current Head of School, John DeMarchi, began his tenure in 2011.

 On March 28, 2023, Board Chair Deepa Sundararaman announced the opening of a second campus, serving the Rockville area.
 "We are thrilled to have the opportunity to expand our reach to Rockville and provide even more families with the exceptional education that Evergreen School is known for," said John DeMarchi.